PredixDev/px-layout-design/README.md

-# Layout
+# px-layout-design

 The Predix UI Layout module defines the "grid," or more accurately the layout engine, for Predix UI.
 This module is a fork of the [inuitcss Layout module](https://github.com/inuitcss/objects.layout).
 Main features of the grid are its inherent fluidity, and responsiveness which is based on each `.layout__item` shrinking to a minimum size rather then having their size based on the viewport of the browser.

 ## Dependency

-Predix UI's Layout module depends on one other Px module:
+The px-layout-design module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)